Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 * Shipping information.
 This is required whenever an order includes physical items.
 Refer to the <a href="{{site.url}}/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.

-Here is an example of what the fully-assembled request body JSON might look like when upgrading both a device and its related serivce plan:
+Here is an example of what the fully-assembled request body JSON might look like when upgrading both a device and its related service plan:

 ```
 {